 - NSW: 00958A – Details on the Australian Government's DEEWR site

 - CRICOS Award Name: Master of Teaching (Primary)

 - NSW: 073124F – Details on the Australian Government's DEEWR site

 Units offered as part of this Award:

-- EDU400 - Professional Practice Part A, B and C
+- EDU500 - Professional Experience A, B & C

 Description: Note: Enrolment in each part is sequential and each part takes one semester to complete Unit detail page >>

 - Explain the importance of the History and Geography syllabus in the context of contemporary multi-faith societies and in the light of the pre-service teachers’ developing philosophy of Christian education;

 - Critically appraise one’s own personal worldview in the light of changing society’s values and the challenges engendered in teaching values in school;

 - Critically analyse the historical development of Australian society, including Australian Indigenous history, and identify potential models for future peace and prosperity;